by Texas Homesteader ~

 For the past several years I have been mindful of the type of dishes in my kitchen.
-I don’t want inexpensive cheaply-made items, I want cookware that will serve me for years.
+I don’t want inexpensive, cheaply-made items.
+I want cookware that will serve me for years.

 Whenever possible, I always try to Cook Like Grandma Did.
-I feel a wave of nostalgia and a warm hug when I use them.
+I feel a wave of nostalgia and a warm hug when I use her cookware.
 And I use them a lot!

 Grandma & Grandpa were married in 1938 and enjoyed a lifetime together